p-well/6_password_strength/README.md

 Your bad passwords must be stored in *.txt file, each password on a new line.

 You may not user this check at all: do no download ```blacklist.txt``` or not prepare own blacklist.
-The scripts will skip this check, but your password will not be rated higher than 8 points.
+The script will skip this check, but your password will not be rated higher than 8 points.

 # Example of Script Launch